S3 method for class 'tailor'

 probabilities

-<tidy-select> Only required when used independently of ?workflows::add_tailor() for the "binary" or "multiclass" types, and can also be passed at fit() time instead.
-The column names of class probability estimates.
+<tidy-select> The column names of class probability estimates.
 These should be given in the order of the factor levels of the estimate.

 ...